shtnsl/math-sdk/docs/general_overview.md

 # Installing the Zuck-Engine&trade;

-This guide details the recommended process for installing the Zuck-Engine and all required packages using the _setuptools_ standard package.
+This guide details the recommended process for installing the Carrot-MathEngine and all required packages using the _setuptools_ standard package.

 ## Step 1: Create and Activate a Virtual Environment